SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Trying to read from something undeclared in general produces an error in most programming languages, in sh however it merely produces an empty string.
 In JS, a declared but unitialized variable has the value undefined.
 In most other languages, reading from an unitialized variable produces an error.
+In python there is no such thing as variable declaration (however, using a name you haven't used before still creates an error)

 <h3>Sigils<h3>